giovannabbottino/notebook/_docs/data_structure/list/queue.md

 // Queue * queue = createQueue();
 ```

-To end our implementation we need to do the Enqueue and the Dequeue.
-This is because we can access the *front* and *rear* this way:
+Remeber the four operatons?
+We can get the last and first item in the queue with the *front* and the *rear* as follown:

 ```c
 queue->front;
 queue->rear;
 ```

+Let's continue our implementation, we still need to do the Enqueue and the Dequeue.

 To populate our Queue we use the Enqueue, and to do so we need a Node and a Queue.
 That is why our function have those as parameters.